Blox Fruits Best Stat Builds: Fruit, Sword, Hybrid & Buddha (2026)

 What stats should I max for grinding in Blox Fruits?

-For the fastest grinding, use Buddha with 65% Melee and 35% Defense.
-If you do not have Buddha, use a fruit main build (60% Blox Fruit, 30% Defense, 10% Melee) with an AoE fruit like Light or Magma.
+For the fastest grinding, use Buddha and max Melee and Defense first.
+If you do not have Buddha, use a fruit main build with an AoE fruit like Light or Magma.

 Can I reset stats in First Sea in Blox Fruits?